rozek/aframe-within-svelte/README.md

 ### Svelte REPL ###

-While the example also exists in the [Svelte REPL](https://svelte.dev/repl/43f54b1b2ab34533a69c363067194d2d), the mechanisms behind this REPL seem to be incompatible with A-Frame - the example therefore refuses to start.
+While the example also exists in the [Svelte REPL](https://svelte.dev/repl/43f54b1b2ab34533a69c363067194d2d), the mechanisms behind this REPL currently seem to be incompatible with A-Frame - the example therefore refuses to start.

 ## Using A-Frame in a Svelte Application ##